eduk8s-tests/lab-tkg-aws-installer/workshop/content/management-cluster.md

 ![](management-cluster-form.png)

-If the Kubernetes management cluster is only going to be used for testing or management of disposable development workload clusters, you would likely choose the **Development** cluster type.
+If the Kubernetes management cluster is only going to be used for testing or management of disposable development workload clusters, you would likely choose **Development** for the cluster type.
 For this type of cluster, only a single control plane node will be created.

 The **Production** cluster type in comparison results in three control plane nodes being created, providing a level of redundancy in the event that one of the control plane nodes fails.